- What is a codependent parent

 A codependent relationship is not healthy for parents or children.

-Here are some of the steps that can stop codependent behavior and start the healing process.
+Here are some steps that can stop codependent behavior and start the healing process.

 Understand the differences between codependency, manipulation, narcissism, and overcontrolling.